 The first meeting for 2024 and the annual general meeting was held on the 7th February at the CWA Hall in Augusta.
 Congratulations to our new President Alice Willis taking over the reins as Leanne Bamford stepped down after a busy 4 year term as President.
 Alice is no stranger to this role as this will make it her second time leading the Augusta members.
-The members also welcomed Cherri Vine as Vice President and Sara Murphy as celebrations happening all over Western Australia.
+The members also welcomed Cherri Vine as Vice President and Sara Murphy as Treasurer.

+This year marks 100 years of CWA in WA with lots of exciting

+celebrations happening all over Western Australia.
 The Augusta branch had a special guest at the recent meeting, Jessica Worrell from the CWA State board / Rosa Glen branch.
 Jessica presented each member with a commemorative badge for 100 years of CWA in WA and enlightened us all with all of the upcoming events throughout Western Australia.